-2. High Level of Past Due Ratio
+4. Level of Past Due Ratio

-- As businesses could hardly recover from the effects of the pandemic, many borrowers defaulted due to slowed and limited income generation. - Numerous business closures were identified, recorded and have ceased operations in order to further manage increasing operational closes. - Occurrence of inflation or the rise of prices of goods, commodities, and/or services where borrowers prioritized the provision / meeting of the standard cost of living (e.g. food, medicines, education etc.) ahead of allocating funds towards their repayment of their loans, dues or borrowings in time.
+- As businesses faced difficulty recovering from the calamities, borrower defaults increased due to slow and limited income generation. - Occurrence of inflation or the rise of prices of goods, commodities, and/or services where borrowers prioritized the provision /meeting of the standard cost of living (e.g. food, medicines, education etc.) ahead of allocating funds towards their repayment of their loans, dues or borrowings in time.